salvipeter/geo-framework/README.md

    - `OPENMESH_INCLUDE_DIR` : should be set to the `src` folder of OpenMesh

-   - `OPENMESH_LIBRARIES` : should be set to the full path to the `libOpenMeshCored.lib` file (which was generated in the `src/OpenMesh/Core` subdirectory of the OpenMesh *build*)
+   - `OPENMESH_LIBRARIES` : should be set to the full path to the `libOpenMeshCored.dll` file (which was generated in the `src/OpenMesh/Core` subdirectory of the OpenMesh *build*)

    - `QGLVIEWER_INCLUDE_DIR` : should be set to the libQGLViewer source directory (something like `libQGLViewer-2.9.1`)

-   - `QGLVIEWER_LIBRARY` : should be set to the full path to the `libQGLViewerd2.a` file (which was generated in the `QGLViewer` subdirectory of the libQGLViewer *source*)
+   - `QGLVIEWER_LIBRARY` : should be set to the full path to the `libQGLViewerd2.dll` file (which was generated in the `QGLViewer` subdirectory of the libQGLViewer *source*)

    Re-configure and build.

+To generate a release build, compile both libQGLViewer and OpenMesh in Release mode, and in the configuration of this framework, change the library filenames to `libOpenMeshCore.lib` and `libQGLViewer2.dll`, respectively.

 ## Changes